stayradiated/s3-list-bucket-stream/README.md

  - `stopped`: fired when the readable buffer is full and the fetch from S3 is stopped
  - `restarted`: fired when the fetch from S3 is restarted after a pause
+ - `prefix`: fired when a new prefix is found - this is useful for listing directories when using the `{ Delimiter: '/' }` option.

 ## Contributing